Our Products and Practices

 We raise a diversity of laying hen breeds.
 Currently we have Rhode Island Reds, Buff Orpingtons and Ameracaunas.
 Eggs are available almost year round, they may be scarce during the late summer/early fall when the hens are molting (shedding and growing new feathers) and preparing their bodies for the upcoming winter months.
 We allow the hens to take this needed 'vacation time' so they will be healthier birds.

-While we are primarily a livestock farm, we also raise a variety of vegetables and some fruits as it contributes to the diversity of our farm and is a great place to utilize all the fantastic compost our livestock helps to create.
+While we are primarily a livestock farm, we also raise produce as it contributes to the diversity of our farm and is a great place to utilize all the fantastic compost our livestock creates.
 In turn, the extra produce can go toward feeding some of livestock.
 The pigs and chickens enjoy a variety of surplus produce from our gardens throughout the growing season.

 At the moment we do everything in our garden by hand, from prepping beds to planting, weeding and harvesting.
 It's not the most efficient but it is pretty earth friendly and it helps us keep a close eye on everything (it also means we don't need gym memberships!).
 We do grow pretty large quantities of garlic and potatoes so those are available in bulk.
 If you are looking for something in particular, please get in touch and we can let you know when it will be available.
 Thank you!